understanding-the-connected-home/book/future.md

 We will continue to explore concepts and scenarios that bring these risks and opportunities to life.
 And throughout, we will be guided by the understanding that above all else, no matter what technology can, the home is for the people living in it.

-[^1]: By Akela NDE: https://commons.wikimedia.org/wiki/User:Akela_NDE, Own work.
-Licensed CC BY-SA 3.0: http://creativecommons.org/licenses/by-sa/3.0/, available at https://commons.wikimedia.org/w/index.php?curid=6680413.
+[^1]: By Akela NDE: [commons.wikimedia.org/wiki/User:Akela_NDE](https://commons.wikimedia.org/wiki/User:Akela_NDE), Own work.
+Licensed CC BY-SA 3.0: [creativecommons.org/licenses/by-sa/3.0/](http://creativecommons.org/licenses/by-sa/3.0/), available at [commons.wikimedia.org/w/index.php?curid=6680413](https://commons.wikimedia.org/w/index.php?curid=6680413).
-[^2]: For a recent example, learn more about how Google killswitched one of its home automation products, Revolv, and explained to customers how the warranty had expired: https://boingboing.net/2016/04/05/google-reaches-into-customers.html
+[^2]: For a recent example, learn more about how Google killswitched one of its home automation products, Revolv, and explained to customers how the warranty had expired: [boingboing.net/2016/04/05/google-reaches-into-customers.html](https://boingboing.net/2016/04/05/google-reaches-into-customers.html)
-[^3]: For more thinking about how products and services should end, see Joe Macleod's Closure Experiences: http://www.closureexperiences.com/
+[^3]: For more thinking about how products and services should end, see Joe Macleod's Closure Experiences: [closureexperiences.com](http://www.closureexperiences.com/)
-[^4]: EyeSee mannequins, for example, recognize retail customers' faces and record their movements in a store. http://www.theverge.com/2012/11/20/3670222/almax-eyesee-dummy-retail-facial-recognition-privacy
+[^4]: EyeSee mannequins, for example, recognize retail customers' faces and record their movements in a store. [theverge.com/2012/11/20/3670222/almax-eyesee-dummy-retail-facial-recognition-privacy](http://www.theverge.com/2012/11/20/3670222/almax-eyesee-dummy-retail-facial-recognition-privacy)
-[^5]: By Colin Rose: http://flickr.com/photos/73416633@N00 Licensed CC BY 2.0: http://creativecommons.org/licenses/by/2.0, availabled at: https://commons.wikimedia.org/w/index.php?curid=3214087
+[^5]: By Colin Rose: [flickr.com/photos/73416633@N00](http://flickr.com/photos/73416633@N00) Licensed CC BY 2.0: [creativecommons.org/licenses/by/2.0](http://creativecommons.org/licenses/by/2.0), available at [commons.wikimedia.org/w/index.php?curid=3214087](https://commons.wikimedia.org/w/index.php?curid=3214087).
-[^6]: The documentary "Do Not Track" by Brett Gaylor explains the perils of tracking and practical measures to reducing it: https://donottrack-doc.com
+[^6]: The documentary "Do Not Track" by Brett Gaylor explains the perils of tracking and practical measures to reducing it: [donottrack-doc.com](https://donottrack-doc.com)
 [^7]: There is a growing number of apps and services to offer unified interfaces.
-San Francisco-based startup [Thington](http://thington.com/) offers a simple concierge-like interface that aims to bring all smart home devices into one app based on their APIs.
+San Francisco-based startup Thington ([thington.com](http://thington.com/)) offers a simple concierge-like interface that aims to bring all smart home devices into one app based on their APIs.
 It's an easy-to-use approach with intelligent, well-designed interactions.
 Other approaches that are even more explicitly conversational include the smart home hubs Amazon Echo and Google Home, both of which bring voice control into the home (and fold their respective mother companies' services right in).